RUISA framework

 Deployment layers

-These implementations translate RUISA doctrine into working operational layers for visibility, routing, continuity, and coordinated action.
+These pages translate RUISA doctrine into public writing about visibility, routing, continuity, readiness interpretation, and coordinated action.

 Command layer

-A real-time command environment for frontline healthcare operations, built to preserve situational clarity, workload visibility, and coordinated decisions.
+A command-layer concept described in the writing to preserve situational clarity, workload visibility, and coordinated decisions.

 Coordination layer

-A multi-tier mission coordination model for distributed clinical environments where routing clarity, escalation, and accountability must stay visible.
+A multi-tier coordination concept for distributed environments where routing clarity, escalation, and accountability stay visible in the writing.

 Reading path